dhimaskirana/mahal/readme.txt

 The featured image post resolution is 920 pixels for width and 300 pixels for height.

 == Changelog ==
+0.7.2
+- Update header image and license of image
 0.7.1
 - Minor improvements
 0.7